simnibs/simnibs/docs/tutorial/advanced/tms_optimization.rst

 --------------
 Setting up a TMS optimization is similar to set-up a TMS simulation.
 In the most basic settings, you need to select the head model, the coil being used and the target position.
-The target position are needed as :ref:`SimNIBS coordinates <coords_doc>` and can be determined using the *nifti* volumes produced by :ref:`headreco_docs`, :ref:`mri2mesh_docs` or by using the :ref:`mni2subject_coords <mni2subject_coords_docs>` command line tool.
+The target position has to be given in :ref:`SimNIBS coordinates <coords_doc>` and can be determined using the *nifti* volumes produced by :ref:`headreco_docs`, :ref:`mri2mesh_docs` or by using the :ref:`mni2subject_coords <mni2subject_coords_docs>` command line tool.

 For accelerating the simulations, SimNIBS can use the MKL Pardiso direct solver.
 However, this